 [added on April 17, 2008]

-•to add weight in their custody or supervision application as most judges will make a more cautious decision if there are outstanding criminal charges;
+• to lend support in custody or supervision application as most judges will make a more cautious decision (erring on the side of caution is frequently found in judgments) if there are outstanding criminal charges;

 against natural justice and bring the administration of justice into disrepute